Date Masamune (Sengoku Basara)

 Capcom created this fictional version of him in order to show an appeal based on the character's dragon motifs inherited from the real Date Masamune.
-Additionally, Masamune's design was intended show a major contrast with the one of the other protagonists from the series, Sanada Yukimura.
+Additionally, Masamune's design was intended show a major contrast to one of the other protagonists from the series, Sanada Yukimura.
 Despite initial mixed reactions to Masamune's designs based on him wielding six swords at once, critics praised the characterization of Masamune in both the games and anime series based on multiple traits.